KrasenBoychev/Lights-Store-React/README.md

 * #### Last sections are Footer and Copyright.
 The Footer consists of contact details, links to the pages available in the Header and a link leading to the Leave us a comment Page.
 ![Alt text](images-readme/footer-copyright.png)

-* #### The Leave us a comment Page can be filled in by authenticated or guest users and has front-end and back-end validation for all fields.
+* #### Leave us a comment Page can be filled in by authenticated or guest users and has front-end and back-end validation for all fields.
 ![Alt text](images-readme/leave-us-comment.png)